 - Click New image -icon.

-- Give the image a suitable name and write a comment to the image if needed.
+- Give the image a suitable name and write a comment on the image if needed.

-- Bring the image from computer by clicking the Upload a file link.
+- Bring the image from a computer by clicking the Upload a file link.

 Creating an image with the editor